How to Homeschool with notebooking Quick Start Guide

 Learn how to homeschool without the busywork!

-This quick-start guide shortcuts your transition, or better yet, metamorphosis . . . from a stressed, feel-like-a-failure, busy homeschooler to a confident, relaxed and productive homeschooler.
+The quick start guide shortcuts your transition from a stressed-out, stretched-thin, busy homeschooler to a relaxed, confident, and blissfully content homeschooler.

 Even better …